Teqnifii/laravel-key-migration/README.md

 ```

 ### *IMPORTANT NOTE*
-> Make sure your models are using the cast type `ncrypted` for the fields you want to encrypt:
+> Make sure your models are using the cast type `encrypted` for the fields you want to encrypt:

 ```php
 <?php